Work Without Hope by Samuel Taylor Coleridge – Complete Poem Explanation | Summary & Analysis

 And Hope without an object cannot live.

-Line-by-line explanation of “Work Without Hope” by Samuel Taylor Coleridge in simple, student-friendly language — ideal for understanding and exam preparation:
+2. Line by line Paraphrasing of the poem “Work Without Hope” by Samuel Taylor Coleridge in simple, student-friendly language — ideal for understanding and exam preparation:

 Line 1: “All Nature seems at work.
 Slugs leave their lair—